jberkel/sms-backup-plus/README.md

 This is a fork of the Android backup tool
 [SMS Backup](http://code.google.com/p/android-sms), where development has stopped a while ago.
-It uses Gmail to perform SMS backups over the network.
+It uses Gmail to perform SMS, MMS and call log backups over the network.

 Main differences / improvements:

   * New restore feature.
 SMS stored on Gmail can be transferred back to the phone.
 This even works for users who have already created their backups with older versions of SMS Backup.
+Note: MMS are currently not restored.

   * XOAuth: SMS Backup+ will never ask you for your Gmail password.
 Instead it uses [XOAuth](http://code.google.com/apis/gmail/oauth/) to get access to your data.
+You can revoke the access rights at any time.

   * MMS backup support (since 1.1)